Physics Informed Token Transformer for Solving Partial Differential Equations: Data Generation

 \section{Data Generation}

 In order to properly assess performance, multiple data sets that represent distinct challenges are used.
-In the 1D case, we have the Heat equation, which is a linear parabolic equation, Burger's and KdV equations which are nonlinear hyperbolic equations.
+In the 1D case, we have the Heat equation, which is a linear parabolic equation, the KdV equation which is a nonlinear hyperbolic equation, and Burgers' equation.
 In 2D, we have the Navier Stokes equations and the steady state Poisson equation.
-Many parameters and forcing functions are sampled in order to generate large enough data sets for our models to effectively learn.
+Many parameters and forcing functions are sampled in order to generate large data sets.